panchagil/mayapy_bootstrap/README.md

 I will make and effort to search the original sources for this.

 Features:
-- reload of python module:
+- reload of python module
 - logger integrated with maya

-INSTALL
+Install
 -----------------
 The complete project is distributed as a maya module.
 To use the project in maya,  copy the file 'myModule.mod' to